Back to articles list Articles Cookbook

 The SQL LIKE and NOT LIKE operators are used to find matches between a string and a given pattern.
 They are part of standard SQL and work across all database types, making it essential knowledge for all SQL users.
 Gaining an understanding of these operators will allow you to write better queries and demonstrate to potential employers that you have the skills required to filter through expansive data sets.

-If you want to further advance your SQL skills in this area, try out our interactive course SQL Practice Set, where you will practice SQL JOINs, aggregations with GROUP BY, and other advanced topics in 88 hands-on practical exercises.
+If you want to advance your SQL skills, try out our interactive course SQL Practice Set, where you will practice SQL JOINs, aggregations with GROUP BY, and other advanced topics in 88 hands-on practical exercises.

 Let’s examine how we can use the LIKE operator to filter the data returned, thereby retrieving only the desired records.
 Here is the syntax of the LIKE operator: